 To start, go to the Teachable-Machine site.

-You will find 3 videos there on how to upload your dataset, train your model and convert it to TFLite model.
-The process is fairly simple.
 Click on Get Started on the homepage and choose Image Project.
 You can also sign in using your google drive to save your model files otherwise you will lose all your images and model files if you close the tab or refresh the page.

 Step 1.
 Upload your dataset